confucianfighter/mamba-2.8b-hf-breakdown/README.md

 The state space seems mostly responsible for selective suppression of unimportant information and compression.

-x, B, and C are equated to the V, K, and Q of transformers.
+However, x, B, and C are equated to the V, K, and Q of transformers.

 This would seem to make sense, as it is ultimately x that gets added to the state but after being transformed by the dB matrix as a key.